-According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), the employment of pharmacy technicians is anticipated to increase by 32% between 2010 and 2020, and employment of pharmacy aides is expected to increase by 29%.
-The BLS also states that as of May 2012, the mean annual wage of pharmacy technicians was $30,430, and that of pharmacy aides was $23,460.
+According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), employment growth of pharmacy technicians is anticipated to increase by 9% between 2014 and 2024, and employment of pharmacy aides is expected to increase by 0%.
+The BLS also states that as of May 2015, the median annual wage of pharmacy technicians was $30,410 and pharmacy aides earned $24,450.

 Continuing Education Information

-Pharmacy technicians may advance their careers by choosing to specialize in a particular area.
-Technicians with enough experience and training may also eventually work towards becoming a pharmacist.
+Pharmacy technicians may advance their careers by specializing in a particular area.
+Technicians with enough experience and training may also eventually become a pharmacist.
 Becoming a pharmacist involves additional formal training and further certification.